liuming50/meta-acrn-manifest/README.md

 in which, /path/to/your/celadon is where your Celadon Android source locates at, please refer to [Build Celadon from source](https://01.org/projectceladon/documentation/getting_started/build-source)

-# Build the source directly on host (Only verfied on Ubuntu-16.06 LTS)
+# Build the source directly on host (Only verified on Ubuntu-16.04 LTS)

-To be able to build Celadon Android, firstly of all, you need download Celadon Android source and install the required packages, please refer to [Build Celadon from source](https://01.org/projectceladon/documentation/getting_started/build-source)
+To be able to build Celadon Android, firstly of all, you need download Celadon Android source and install the required packages, please refer to [Build Celadon from source](https://01.org/projectceladon/documentation/getting_started/build-source).

+Set up the environment:

 ```
 $ cd ~/acrn-workspace